Best Zero Interest Balance Transfer Credit Cards with No Transfer Fee

 WHICH CREDIT CARD GIVES THE BEST CASH BACK REBATE FOR INVESTORS

-Fidelity Investment Rewards Visa Signature Card
+Fidelity Investment Rewards Visa Signature Card (not an advertiser)

 Editor’s Note: This a great card for a savvy investor that was just launched in early 2016.
 You get 2 percent cash back on every purchase.
 The only requirement: You have to open a brokerage account.